-Remind your members to tune in to NYSAR Radio on April 18 for ‘Fair Housing’
+Remind your members to tune in to NYSAR Radio on May 9 for ‘Agency – Buyers and Sellers’

-The Tuesday, April 18, NYSAR Radio show will cover fair housing issues in honor of April being Fair Housing Month.
-Tune in at 10 a.m. on April 18 on your PC or Mac by using the player on the NYSAR Radio page
+The Tuesday, May 9, NYSAR Radio show will cover common agency issues specifically related to buyers and sellers.
+Tune in at 10 a.m. on May 9 on your PC or Mac by using the player on the NYSAR Radio page

 .
 You will need to be logged in to listen.
-Bid on the March RPAC auction item – Coco Mademoiselle by Chanel
+Bid on the April RPAC auction item – Amazon Tap, portable Bluetooth enabled speaker

 or join the RPAC of New York Facebook group

-Local boards have begun 2017 RPAC fundraising event planning with many events already on the calendar for the months ahead.
-From March Madness, bowling, happy hour gatherings and a New York Yankees game, there is something for everyone.
-To view the event calendar, visit the RPAC page of nysar.com
+Many boards have already hosted events including Long Island, Hudson Gateway, Greater Rochester, Greater Syracuse and Otsego-Delaware with many more events on the calendar.
+From bowling and happy hour gatherings to horse racing, live music and a New York Yankees game, there is something for everyone.
+To view the event calendar, visit the RPAC page

 Contributions are not deductible for income tax purposes.
 Contributions to RPAC are voluntary and are used for political purposes.
 You may contribute more or less than the suggested amount.
 You may refuse to contribute without reprisal and the National Association of REALTORS, the New York State Association of REALTORS or any of its local boards or associations will not favor or disfavor any member because of the amount contributed.
 70 percent of each contribution is used by your state PAC to support state and local political candidates.
 Until your NYSAR PAC reaches its PAC goal 30 percent is sent to National RPAC to support federal candidates and is charged against your limits under 2 U.S.C.
 441a; after NYSAR PAC reaches its RPAC goal it may elect to retain your entire contribution for use in supporting state and local candidates.